kopp/AmigomatedDriving/README.md

     because they install packages using `dpkg` (we only want to use `apt-get` or similar).
 1. Install all dependencies for this software

-        rosdep init # if you have not done this before git clone https://github.com/pal-robotics/aruco_ros.git src/external/aruco_ros # for ubuntu 16.04 only rosdep update
+        sudo rosdep init # if you have not done this before git clone https://github.com/pal-robotics/aruco_ros.git src/external/aruco_ros # for ubuntu 16.04 only rosdep update
         sudo apt-get update # or equivalent